Project Team Members

 Dr. Javier Fernández-López de Pablo (PI).

-Researcher at the Catalan Institute of Palaeoecology and Social Evolution (IPHES), my research interests focus on the study of human-environmental interactions and population dynamics from the Late Upper Palaeolithic to the Mesolithic-Neolithic transition in the Iberian Peninsula.
+Researcher at the University Institute of Research in Archeology and Historical Heritage(INHAP)(Alicante, Spain).
+His research interests focus on the study of human- environmental interactions and population dynamics from the Late Upper Palaeolithic to the Mesolithic-Neolithic transition in the Iberian Peninsula.
 Theoretically, I am interested in Human Behavioural Ecology and Cultural Transmission Evolutionary Theory for testing demographically dependent models of cultural change in its ecological context.
 Methodologically my scientific activity is broadly multidisciplinary, covering disciplines such as Lithic Technology, Coastal Archaeology, Landscape Archaeology, Geographic Information Systems, Stable Isotope Analysis, Radiocarbon Modelling, Bayesian Methods, meta-analysis of archaeological data and computational Agent Based Modelling.

 Dr. Sergi Lozano-Pérez

-“Ramón y Cajal” Research fellow at the Catalan Institute of Palaeoecology and Social Evolution (IPHES), his research focuses on social complexity, cultural evolution and past long-term social processes.
+Associate Professor at the Depart. d'Història Econòmica, Institucions, Política i Economia MundialCatalan, Universitat de Barcelona.
+His research focuses on social complexity, cultural evolution and past long-term social processes.
 He specializes in Complex Systems, network analysis and computational and mathematical modelling.
 He co-supervises network analysis and modelling in PALEODEM’s project.
 He also collaborates in management of PALEODEM’s research data.

 Dr. Magdalena Gómez-Puche

-Postdoctoral Research Associate at the Catalan Institute of Palaeoecology and Social Evolution (IPHES), her research interest relates to cultural evolution theory and social complexity.
+Postdoctoral Research Associate at the University Institute of Research in Archeology and Historical Heritage(INHAP)(Alicante, Spain), her research interest relates to cultural evolution theory and social complexity.
 She investigates socio-ecological dynamics and demographic patterns in the Mediterranean and Iberian Prehistory.
 Her research also includes the application of Geographic Information Systems, Spatial technologies, quantitative methods and radiocarbon modeling.

 Dr. Ana Polo-Díaz

-Postdoctoral Research Associate at the Catalan Institute of Palaeoecology and Social Evolution (IPHES), she is a geoarchaeologist interested in human behavior and settlement patterns during the Late Pleistocene- Holocene, and the impact of climatic fluctuations on cultural changes.
+Marie Sklodowska-Curie Fellow at the Department of Archaeology, The University of Sheffield, she is a geoarchaeologist interested in human behavior and settlement patterns during the Late Pleistocene- Holocene, and the impact of climatic fluctuations on cultural changes.
 Her research activity is focused on the micromorphological and microstratigraphical analysis of sediments to investigate site formation processes, combustion residues and related occupation surfaces.

 José Ramón Rabuñal Gayo

-PhD student at the Catalan Institute of Palaeoecology and Social Evolution (IPHES).
+PhD student at the University Institute of Research in Archeology and Historical Heritage(INHAP)(Alicante, Spain).
 His research interests include the technical and technological behaviours of Late Upper Palaeolithic and Mesolithic foragers, and the evolution of spatial organization and settlement dynamics in the Pleistocene-Holocene transition.
 His doctoral dissertation draws on archaeoestratigraphy, lithic technological analysis and refitting studies to reconstruct and interpret intra-site spatial-temporal associations and regional spatial patterning.

 Dr. Francesc Burjachs i Casas